Discharge advice for patients following cataract surgery

 plate registration after 1st September 2001 at a distance of 20 metres.

 People driving must also meet the recommended national guidelines for visual field.
-Often this can be four to five days or more after surgery.
-It may help to have the lens removed from the operated side of your driving glasses as the old lens may make your vision seem more blurry.
+Often this can be 4 to 5 days or more after surgery.
+It may help to have the lens removed from the operated side of your driving glasses, as the old lens may make your vision seem more blurry.
 If in doubt, speak to your optician.

 Will I need to see my optician?

-Yes, please make an appointment to see your optician about four to six weeks after your surgery, when your eye has settled down.
-Please take the paperwork the hospital staff gave you for the optician.
+Yes, please make an appointment to see your optician about 4 to 6 weeks after your surgery, when your eye has settled down.
+Please take to this appointment the paperwork the hospital staff gave you.

 What about my other eye?